-William & Mary Libraries is adding a new space with outdoor lovers in mind.
-The Libraries announced it will begin constructing a patio outside of Swem in December.
+William & Mary Libraries is adding a new space with outdoor enthusiasts in mind.
+The Libraries announced it will begin constructing a patio outside of Swem in summer 2021.

 Dorothy Ibes, senior lecturer of Environmental Science and Policy, has envisioned providing more green space for students to simultaneously study and connect with nature since she arrived at W&M. Despite the beauty of the campus, she noticed it does not offer much space conducive for working outside.